cakephp/docs/en/contributing/cakephp-coding-conventions.rst

 Typehinting
 -----------

-Arguments that expect objects or arrays can be typehinted.
+Arguments that expect objects, arrays or callbacks (callable) can be typehinted.
 We only typehint public methods, though, as typehinting is not cost-free::

     /**